From industry to academia — building AI that works.

 AI as Cognitive Amplifier: Rethinking Human Judgment in the Age of Generative AI

+Accepted at the 5th International Conference on Hybrid Human-Artificial Intelligence (HHAI 2026).
 Based on extensive experience training 500+ professionals in AI adoption since GPT-3, this position paper argues AI acts as a cognitive amplifier that magnifies existing human capabilities.
 Proposes a three-level model of AI engagement and advocates for strengthening domain expertise and metacognitive skills over technical prompt engineering.

 Cognitive Workspace: Active Memory Management for LLMs